shield-h2020/store/README.md

 Please head to [vNSF Packaging](docs/vnsf/packaging.md) to understand how to package a vNSF for submission to the Store.

+# Testing

+Please read the [Quality Assurance](docs/qa.md) section to grasp how the Store features are validated.

+# DevOps

+For deployment setup, environments definition and build automation details please  refer to [DevOps](docs/devops.md).

 # Further reading

-Please refer to the [Store documentation](docs/index.md) for additional insight on how the Store operates.
+Please refer to the [Store documentation](docs/index.md) for additional insight on how the Store operates and what lies behind the scenes.